We accept complaints as an important part of community feedback and use the feedback to improve our service to the community.

 Should you not feel comfortable or consider it appropriate to contact the responsible Manager, please contact Council's Complaints Officer, phone 9518 3509 or email Jacob.Turner@monash.vic.gov.au, who will liaise with the relevant Manager.

 All personal and health information collected by the Council in connection with a complaint will be handled in accordance with all applicable privacy laws and will only be used for the purpose of investigating the complaint.

 Response to a complaint

-Within two business days of a complaint being received, the responsible Manager will send you a written acknowledgment.
+Within 2 business days of a complaint being received, the responsible Manager will send you a written acknowledgment.

-Within one business day of the complaint being received, the responsible Manager will commence an investigation of the complaint.
+Within 1 business day of the complaint being received, the responsible Manager will commence an investigation of the complaint.

 The responsible Manager may need to contact you to seek further information about the complainant.